Random the Book

 Questions for you:

 • When evaluating security systems, do you understand the difference between true randomness (physical unpredictability) and pseudorandomness (computational unpredictability), and when each is appropriate?
+If not, which is understandable, do you know who to ask for help?

 • Looking at password policies requiring “random” passwords, do you recognise that human-generated “random” passwords unconsciously introduce patterns (avoiding repeated digits, preferring specific numbers) that dramatically reduce effective security?